koloideal/koloideal/README.md

 ## Experience

-- I am ambitious Python developer.
+- I am an ambitious Python developer.
 - I use Telebot and Aiogram to create bots in Telegram actively.
 - I also know the how to create parser/grabber scripts.
 - I create simple pygame games.